sparcut/Ice-Poseidon-TV/README.md

 4. Start the watcher that will automaticly convert ES6 files to ES2015 when you make changes in '/src': ```npm run watch```
 5. Make your changes and create a pull request.

+If you're not making changes to the content script, you can skip step 1-4.

 ## Changelog
 See: https://github.com/ansien12/Ice-Poseidon-TV/blob/master/changelog.html